 \subsection{Contributions}

-We propose the Nasalization-Articulation Precision (NAP) features, addressing the limitations of the current methods with a hybrid approach that brings together domain expertise and machine learning.
+We propose a novel set of features called ``Nasalization-Articulation Precision'' (NAP), addressing the limitations of the current methods with a hybrid approach that brings together domain expertise and machine learning.
 Our approach relies on a combination of two minimally-supervised acoustic models trained using only healthy speech data, with dysarthric speech data only used for training simple linear classifiers on top of the features.
-The first acoustic model learns a distribution of acoustic patterns associated with nasalization of voiced phonemes and the second acoustic model learns a distribution of acoustic patterns of precise articulation for unvoiced phonemes.
+The first model learns a distribution of acoustic patterns associated with nasalization of voiced phonemes and the second model learns a distribution of acoustic patterns of precise articulation for unvoiced phonemes.
 For a dysarthric sample, the model produces phoneme-specific measures of nasalization and precise articulation.
 As a result, the features are intuitive and interpretable, and focus on hypernasality rather than other co-modulating factors.

-In contrast to other approaches that rely on machine learning, the features do not rely on any clinical data for training.
-We show that these features can be combined using simple linear regression to develop a robust estimator of hyperanasality that generalizes across different dysarthria corpora, outperforming both neural network-based and engineered feature-based approaches.
-Furthermore, we demonstrate that this estimator indeed robustly captures the perceptual attributes of hypernasality by training on our full dysarthria corpus and evaluting on a cleft lip and palate (CLP) dataset, with speakers who are, apart from the cleft palate-induced hypernasality, otherwise healthy speakers.
+In contrast to other approaches that rely on machine learning, the feature models are not trained on any clinical data.
+We show that these features can be combined using simple linear regression to develop a robust estimator of hypernasality that generalizes across different dysarthria corpora, outperforming both neural network-based and engineered feature-based approaches.
+Furthermore, we demonstrate that this estimator indeed robustly captures the perceptual attributes of hypernasality by training on our full dysarthria corpus and evaluating on a cleft lip and palate (CLP) dataset, with speakers who are, apart from the cleft palate-induced hypernasality, otherwise healthy speakers.

 To evaluate the efficacy of this new feature set, we train and validate a linear model that estimates clinician-rated hypernasality scores across different neurological diseases to ensure that it is focusing on hypernasality and not other disease-specific dysarthria symptoms.
 We show that this representation correlates strongly with clinical perception of hypernasality across several different neurological disorders, even when trained on one disorder and evaluated on a different disorder.
 Such assessment has a potential advantage as an inexpensive, non-invasive and simple-to-administer method, scalable to large and diverse populations \cite{cherney2012telerehabilitation} \cite{jacob}.